3 The manufacturer's submission

 3.12 The manufacturer commented that there were no data for rivaroxaban or dabigatran in the population for whom warfarin was unsuitable, so data from ROCKET-AF (which assessed rivaroxaban compared with warfarin) and RE-LY (which assessed dabigatran compared with warfarin) were included, alongside ARISTOTLE and AVERROES.
 This meant that the second meta-analysis represented a mix of patients for whom warfarin was suitable and unsuitable ('warfarin-suitable' and '-unsuitable' populations).

 3.13 The manufacturer also used data from ARISTOTLE, RE-LY and ROCKET-AF to estimate the distribution of stroke severity and bleed type associated with apixaban, warfarin, rivaroxaban and dabigatran.
-Mild, moderate, severe and fatal stroke were classified by modified Rankin scores, with scores of 0–2 classed as a mild stroke, scores of 3–4 classed as a moderate stroke, a score of 5 classed as a severe stroke and a score of 6 classed as a fatal stroke.
+Mild, moderate, severe and fatal stroke were classified by modified Rankin scores, with scores of 0 to 2 classed as a mild stroke, scores of 3 to 4 classed as a moderate stroke, a score of 5 classed as a severe stroke and a score of 6 classed as a fatal stroke.
 Data corresponding to these modified Rankin scores were available for apixaban and warfarin from ARISTOTLE, but ROCKET-AF and RE-LY grouped stroke severity scores differently.
-The manufacturer therefore estimated the proportion of patients that would be expected to have scores of 3–4 or 5 in the group of patients reported as having a stroke with a modified Rankin score of 3–5 with rivaroxaban or dabigatran in ROCKET-AF and RE-LY.
+The manufacturer therefore estimated the proportion of patients that would be expected to have scores of 3 to 4 or 5 in the group of patients reported as having a stroke with a modified Rankin score of 3 to 5 with rivaroxaban or dabigatran in ROCKET-AF and RE-LY.
 The manufacturer based this estimate on the relative proportions of patients treated with apixaban who had these scores in ARISTOTLE.
 The distribution of stroke severity across treatments in the population for whom a VKA antagonist was suitable is academic-in-confidence.

 3.14 The manufacturer constructed a Markov model to evaluate the long- and medium-term consequences of apixaban for preventing stroke and systemic embolism in people with atrial fibrillation.
 The model considered warfarin-suitable and -unsuitable populations separately.
 The baseline characteristics of both populations were considered to be equivalent to the characteristics of a cohort of patients with a diagnosis of atrial fibrillation from a UK GP-based survey (Gallagher et al. 2011).
 Data from both network meta-analyses were used to inform the clinical effectiveness of treatments in the warfarin-suitable and -unsuitable populations respectively and to derive the transition probabilities used in the model.
 The risk of stroke was adjusted for baseline CHADS2 score distribution.
 The risks of stroke, intracranial haemorrhage, myocardial infarction, other major bleeds and clinically relevant non-major bleeds were adjusted for age.
 The model had a lifetime time horizon.
 The intervention and comparators were implemented in the model according to their marketing authorisations.
 For dabigatran 150 mg it was assumed that patients would switch to the 110 mg dose when they reached 80 years in line with the marketing authorisation.
 The average dosage of warfarin in the warfarin-suitable population was assumed to be 4.5 mg once daily.
 The evaluation was undertaken from the perspective of the NHS and Personal Social Services in England and Wales, and costs and benefits were discounted at 3.5% per year after the first year.